liveaxle/node-pg-migrate/README.md

 |exclude | any specific migrations to ignore, if empty will run all.
 Use one --flag per migration | no  | []  |

-### Clear migrations
+### Rest migrations

-* `npm run npgm migration:clear`
+* `npm run npgm reset`

 Will simply drop the migrations table from your database.
+DOES NOT run `down` migrations.
+This is typicall most useful in a development setting.